 - Acquired Mole: An acquired mole is one a person develops after birth.
 They are generally harmless, but people who acquire more than 50-100 moles are at greater risk for melanoma.

-The other method is called “excisional surgery.”Drs.
-Gilbert or Guerrero will cut other mole and the surrounding area of skin with a scalpel.
+The other method is called “excisional surgery.”Dr. Gilbert will cut other mole and the surrounding area of skin with a scalpel.
 This technique is usually used to remove potentially cancerous moles, and does require stitches to close the skin.

 The best way to identify potential problems is to know the pattern and placement of your moles, and to examine them often.
 When monitoring your moles, remember the “ABCDE” method of self-examination.
 That is: